ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 - *cumbia read* a command line reader featuring source names *auto completion* (1)
 - *cumbia monitor* a command line monitor featuring source names *auto completion* (1)
 - *cumbia client* a Qt client to read from and write to sources and targets
-- *cumbia ui make* to build cumbia Qt applications
+- *cumbia ui make* to build cumbia Qt applications (deprecated since 2.1)
 - *cumbia new application* to start writing a project

 The *cumbia random* module is a tool to test the behaviour and performance of the upper level modules